advancedAgritek-BB/coinTrader2.0/README.md

 * **use_numba_scoring** – enable numba acceleration for symbol scoring when available.
 * **arbitrage_enabled** – compare CEX and Solana DEX prices each cycle.
 * **solana_scanner.gecko_search** – query GeckoTerminal to verify volume for new Solana tokens.
+* **gecko_limit** – maximum simultaneous requests to GeckoTerminal.
+Reduce this if you encounter HTTP 429 errors.
 * Solana tokens are filtered using symbol scoring; adjust `min_symbol_score` to control the threshold.

 ### Risk Parameters